Astron456/Astron-s-Site/content/project/Green Finance/index.md

 layout = "project"

 # Project title.
-title = "Was Chinese Green Credit Driving the Transformation or Transfer of High-Polluting Enterprises?"
+title = "Was Chinese Green Credit Policy Driving the Transformation or Transfer of High-Polluting Enterprises?"

 # Project summary to display on homepage.
 summary = """